Something (Beatles song): Retrospective assessments and legacy

 "Something" became the second most covered Beatles song after "Yesterday".
 In 1999, Broadcast Music Incorporated (BMI) named it as the 17th-most performed song of the twentieth century, with 5 million performances.
 In 2000, Mojo ranked "Something" at number 14 in the magazine's list of "The 100 Greatest Songs of All Time".
-It was ranked 273rd on Rolling Stones 2004 list of the "500 Greatest Songs of All Time", 278th on the magazine's revised list in 2010, and 110th in 2021.
+It was ranked 278th on Rolling Stones 2010 list of the "500 Greatest Songs of All Time", and 110th in 2021.
 In 2006, Mojo placed it 7th in the list of "The 101 Greatest Beatles Songs", while four years later, the track appeared at number 6 on a similar list compiled by Rolling Stone.
 In 2019, the staff of Entertainment Weekly ranked "Something" at number 5 in their list of the Beatles' best songs.

 Cover versions

 Shirley Bassey

 Among the song's many cover versions, Welsh singer Shirley Bassey recorded a successful version of "Something".
 It was released in 1970 as the title track to her album of the same name.
 Also issued as a single, it became Bassey's first top-ten hit in the UK since "I (Who Have Nothing)" in 1963, peaking at number 4 and spending 22 weeks on the chart.
 The single also reached the top twenty in other European countries and peaked at number 6 on Billboards Easy Listening (later Adult Contemporary) chart.

 Bassey said she had been unaware of the song's origins when recording "Something".
 She later suggested that she and Harrison could become a singer-and-songwriter pairing on the scale of Dionne Warwick and Burt Bacharach.
 After reading these comments in 1970, Harrison wrote "When Every Song Is Sung" with Bassey in mind, although she never recorded the composition.